 Avid cinephile looking to expand my horizons.

-Top 4 are my favorite horrors for spooky season.
+Top 4 are my favorite first-time watches of the past month.

 Did I really just watch this twice in the span of 24 hours?
 You bet your ass I did!